Becoming a Volunteer

 - Complete our online application form.You'll need to supply the names and email addresses of two people who can provide a reference for you.
 They can be friends but not family members.

 - Once we have received two satisfactory references you'll be invited to the next Volunteer Induction Evening.
-Induction Evenings are held in the last week of every month.

 - After Induction, you'll need to complete our online Food Hygiene Quiz and attend two training sessions: Kitchen Skills and Health and Safety and Service User Support Training.